 The correlation vehicle must provide sufficient cohesion between the subsequent members of the sequence.
 The cohesion must not be too stiff otherwise no dynamics will take place.
 The cosmological principle means that at large scales, universe looks the same for whomever and wherever you are.
 One of the consequences is that at larger scales universe possesses no preferred directions.
 It is quasi-isotropic (on average isotropic).

-The mathematical concepts are treated in more detail in the second part, which is called Q-formulæ The HBM refines quantum logic to Hilbert Logic.
+The mathematical concepts are treated in more detail in the second part, which is called Q-formulæ

+The HBM refines quantum logic to Hilbert Logic.
 A Hilbert logic system resembles a separable Hilbert space much closer than quantum logic does.
 Together with quantum logic this refined logical system represents a new hierarchy that introduces nature's building blocks and their constituents.

 The paper explains1 all features of fundamental physics that are encountered in the discussed hierarchy which ranges from propositions about physical objects until elementary particles and their composites.
-Amongst them are the cosmological principle, the existence of quantum physics, the existence of a maximum speed of information transfer, the existence of physical fields, the origin of curvature, the origin of inertia, the dynamics of gravity, the existence of elementary particles, the existence of generations of elementary particles, the existence of the Pauli principle and the history of the universe.
+Amongst them are the cosmological principle, the existence of quantum physics, the existence of a maximum speed of information transfer, the existence of ultra-high frequency carrier waves, the existence of physical fields and how they are generated, the origin of curvature, the origin of inertia, the dynamics of gravity, the existence of elementary particles, the existence of generations of elementary particles, the existence of the Pauli principle and the history of the universe and the consequences of color confinement.